vedro-universe/vedro-docs/docs/solutions/self-hosted-telemetry.md

 ### 5. Plugin Adoption

 - **Description**: A list of projects with all enabled plugins (including their versions).
-- **Purpose**: Useful for tracking the adoption of specific tools like Allure (if [vedro-allure-reporter](https://pypi.org/project/vedro-allure-reporter/) is enabled) or [vedro-git-changed](https://pypi.org/project/vedro-git-changed/) to combat flaky tests (plugin targets changed tests to help [detect flakiness early](/docs/features/anti-flaky#ensuring-test-reliability)).
+- **Purpose**: Useful for tracking the adoption of specific tools like Allure (if <Link to="https://pypi.org/project/vedro-allure-reporter/">vedro-allure-reporter</Link> is enabled) or <Link to="https://pypi.org/project/vedro-git-changed/">vedro-git-changed</Link> to combat flaky tests (plugin targets changed tests to help <Link to="/docs/features/anti-flaky#ensuring-test-reliability">detect flakiness early</Link>).
 - **Benefit**: Helps teams monitor which plugins are being used across projects, ensuring consistency and aiding in the adoption of useful tools.

 ## Installation

 1. **Set Up Self-Hosted Telemetry Server**

    Before using the plugin, you need to set up your own telemetry server to collect and store the telemetry data.
-Instructions on how to set up a self-hosted telemetry server can be found in the [Vedro Telemetry Server documentation](/docs/solutions/setting-up-self-hosted-telemetry-server).
+Instructions on how to set up a self-hosted telemetry server can be found in the <Link to="/docs/solutions/setting-up-self-hosted-telemetry-server">Vedro Telemetry Server documentation</Link>.

 2. **Install the Plugin**

-   Install the [vedro-telemetry](https://pypi.org/project/vedro-telemetry/) plugin using the following command:
+   Install the <Link to="https://pypi.org/project/vedro-telemetry/">vedro-telemetry</Link> plugin using the following command:

    ```bash
    $ vedro plugin install vedro-telemetry